threedle/DAWand-Blender/README.md

-# DA Wand for Blender v0.6
+# DA Wand for Blender v0.6.1

 ### What's New
  - rearranged everything, now a dedicated 'unwrap button' with multiple modes
  - clear selection, clear uvs, and clear both buttons added (and they work)
  - Preserve UVs and Generate new map both working, will now not overwrite your UVs
+ - WORKS ON BLENDER 4.1
 ### TODO
  - Slight bug after clearing UVs where the UV map will be full of nans and the unwrap will fail without throwing an error.
  - test install (though I think it's better now that there's no pygco)
- - maybe test on Blender 4.0
  - oh also maybe see if circular import is still happening or not

 ### Installation